[On casting curses]

 Place a spell on Karswell

 This was the plan that suggested itself.
 If he could only have counselled with Harrington!
 But that could not be.
 The minutes went on.
 More than once Karswell rose and went out into the corridor.
-The second time Dunning was on the point of attempting to make the bag fall off the seat, but he caught Harrington’s eye, and read in it a warning.
+The second time Dunning was on the point of attempting to make the bag fall off the seat.
+But he caught Harrington’s eye, and read in it a warning.

 Karswell, from the corridor, was watching: probably to see if the two men recognized each other.
 He returned, but was evidently restless: and, when he rose the third time, hope dawned.
 It arose when something did slip off his seat and fall with hardly a sound to the floor.
 Karswell went out once more, and passed out of range of the corridor window.
-Dunning picked up the fallen item, and saw that the key was in his hands in one of Cook’s full ticket cases.
+Dunning picked up the fallen item, and saw that the key was in one of Cook’s full ticket cases.
 These cases have a pocket in the cover, and within very few seconds the paper of which we have heard was in the pocket of this one.

 Then, to make the operation more secure, Harrington stood in the doorway of the compartment and fiddled with the blind.
 They did it, and at the right time, because the train was now slowing down towards Dover.